akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 The most fundamental building block of a neural network is the **artificial neuron**.
 The artificial neuron is a unit that takes input, does some mathematical transformation, and produces output.
-The mathematical transformation most commonly consists of multiplying the input value by a vector of one or more elements, and adding a scalar.
+The mathematical transformation most commonly consists of multiplying an input vector by another vector, and adding a scalar.
 For example:

 ![equation2](/images/equation2.gif)